 OSS and BSS are the key enablers for telecom infrastructure providers and operators in meeting the demands of this networked society.
-The role of telecommunication network/service and infrastructure providers has moved from providing mere access to being an integral part of the total offering that requires the ability to combine business, IT and network capabilities for meeting the growing demands of the society.
+The role of telecommunication network/service and infrastructure providers has moved from providing mere access to being an integral part of the total offering that requires the ability to combine business, IT, and network capabilities for meeting the growing demands of society.

 Demand for personalization, seamless service usage, and the drive for diversity across communication industries and platforms, has amplified the need for efficient portfolio and telecom site management software.